noedigcode/SheepMusic/readme.md

 Requirements:

 - Qt5
-- libQt5Pdf (libqt5pdf5 on Ubuntu)
+- libQt5Pdf (On Ubuntu, libqt5pdf5 for running and qtpdf5-dev for building)